 - Students say goodbye and board bus to go home

-- Mentors and Site Leader have brief check-in meeting
+- Mentors and Site Leader have a brief check-in meeting

-- Helping mentees develop a set of short and long-term goals to achieve during the course of the year—academic, social, and personal;
+- Helping students develop a set of short and long-term goals to achieve during the course of the year—academic, social, and personal

-- Designing and performing service-learning projects that will build a sense of attachment to and responsibility toward the school or the greater community, such as starting a recycling program, planting flowers, or helping out at the local food bank.
+- Designing and performing service-learning projects that will build a sense of attachment to and responsibility toward the school or the greater community, such as starting a recycling program, planting flowers, or collecting products for a local food bank

 How do I become a Mentor?

-If you would like to volunteer as a FLOW mentor, please complete the application found here.
+If you would like to volunteer as an After School mentor, please complete the application found here.